helander/tasmota-slimmelezer/other/README.md

 !B1D8
 ```

-Each line with a sensor value is prefixed with the sensor type according to the information here.
+Each line with a sensor value is prefixed with the sensor type according to the information [here](https://www.promotic.eu/en/pmdoc/Subsystems/Comm/PmDrivers/IEC62056_OBIS.htm).

+I used this information to create the sensor lines in my [script file](../scripts/landisgyre360/script.txt).